s243062/s243062.github.io/_posts/2025-03-30-driven-to-steep.markdown

   - Thousands of offenders being released or left unsupervised
   - Counties struggling with overcrowded jails
   - A dramatic increase in motor vehicle theft

   The **Public Policy Institute of California (PPIC)** ([PPIC, 2013](https://www.ppic.org/publication/public-safety-realignment-and-crime-rates-in-california/)) reported that the rise in thefts was directly tied to the realignment policies.
 This period marked the reversal of a long-term decline in car thefts, especially in urban centers like San Francisco.

+- **2016-2018 – Tackling the Surge in Car Theft**
+  Between 2016 and 2018, California took significant steps to curb the rising rates of car theft under Senate Bill 1743, also known as the Motor Vehicle Theft Prevention Act ([SB 1743, 2017/2018](https://staging.chp.ca.gov/siteassets/files/2017-motor-vehicle-theft-prevention-act-report.pdf)).
+The state's Foreign Export and Recovery (FEAR) teams ramped up their efforts, focusing on high-risk areas like the Bay Area.
+  The Northern FEAR Team, responsible for San Francisco and surrounding counties, deployed several key strategies to tackle the issue:
+  - Conducting export inspections at the Port of Oakland to intercept stolen vehicles bound for international markets
+  - Collaborating with other law enforcement agencies to carry out multi-agency sweeps targeting repeat offenders

+  One of the most notable operations during this time was **Operation Cold Day**, a major crackdown on organized theft rings.
+In collaboration with the San Francisco Police Department and other agencies, the operation led to the recovery of stolen vehicles—including high-end models like a Lexus and a Mercedes—destined for overseas sale.